tasnint/polyBalance/README.md

 - **Web Dashboard**: Real-time monitoring and testing interface
 - **Prometheus Metrics**: Built-in metrics endpoint for monitoring

+## Limiting factors of this project:
+Requests fail above 100: this reflecrs real-world load balancing challenges:

+Why Large Request Bursts Fail?
+**1. Rate Limiting Kicks In**
+The rate limiter defaults to 100 requests per 60-second window per IP.
+When you send 100+ requests instantly, they all come from the same IP (the dashboard), so the rate limiter starts rejecting them with "429 Too Many Requests" after the first 100.

+**2. Connection Pool Exhaustion**
+Go's default HTTP client only keeps 2 idle connections per host.
+When you burst 100+ requests:
+The first few requests use available connections Remaining requests queue up waiting for connections This creates a bottleneck → timeouts → failures

+**3. Sequential Processing**
+The test handler processes requests one-by-one in a loop (synchronously).
+Each request must complete before the next starts, which:
+Magnifies latency under load
+Makes the burst take much longer than expected Increases chance of timeouts

+**This Mirrors Real-World Scenarios!**
+This is exactly what happens in production load balancers:
+- Connection limits prevent server exhaustion
+- Rate limiting protects backends from abuse
+- Timeouts prevent requests from hanging forever
+- Key Takeaway
+- Load balancers must balance between throughput (handling many requests) and protection (preventing overload).
+The failures you're seeing are the protection mechanisms working correctly!

 ## Quick Start (Windows PowerShell)

 ### Prerequisites